stuerp/foo_midi/README.md

 * Bug Fix: MIDI files with malformed tracks caused a crash.
 * Bug Fix: MIDI files with malformed SysEx events caused a crash.
 * Bug Fix: Work-around for weird rendering problem in Dark mode.
+* Bug Fix: Restored access to the Preferences page from the Decoding page in the Preferences dialog.
 * Improved: Tweaked the size of some of the labels of the Preferences dialog.

 v2.8.1.0, 2023-05-01, *"A New Beginning...?
 Redux"*